makerdao/endgame-docs/tokenomics/etherdai.md

 # EtherDai

-EtherDai is a synthetic Ether token backed by liquid staked Ether derivatives and debt issued by Maker.
-It is one of the central products of the Endgame Plan.
+EtherDai is a synthetic Ether token backed by liquid staked Ether tokens and debt issued by Maker.
+It is pegged to the value of Ether.
+EtherDai is one of the central products of the Endgame Plan.

 {% hint style="warning" %}
 This documentation describes planned functionality and processes that MakerDAO has not yet implemented.
 Be aware that parts may be inaccurate or out of date.